 This course provides general introductory information for the surgical technology student.
-The student will learn the history and development of surgery, healthcare facilities organization and accreditation, physical environment and safety, biomedical science, surgical technologist and other team members job descriptions, medical/legal aspects of surgery including informed consent, risk management, patient's Bill of Rights, the surgical patient and treatment of "special professional populations" management. of patients, communication skills and teamwork, microbiology related to the perioperative environment.
+The student will learn the history and development of surgery, healthcare facilities organization and accreditation, physical environment and safety, biomedical science, surgical technologist and other team members job descriptions, medical/legal aspects of surgery including informed consent, risk management, patient's Bill of Rights, the surgical patient and treatment of "special populations" professional of patients, management, communication skills and teamwork, microbiology related to the perioperative environment.
 Upon successful course completion, students will learn the field of surgical technology and how it relates to the perioperative setting.
-Prerequisite: None